Esri/squad-leader-android/README.md

 ### Reporting

 Squad Leader sends and receives Geomessages to and from other instances of Squad Leader as well as other ArcGIS for the Military apps and services, including Vehicle Commander and GeoEvent Processor.
 The app has many [settings](#change-settings) that govern outgoing messages.
+You can [simulate messages](#simulating-messages) if desired, especially for testing and demonstrations.

 #### Position reports